 The approval of a variation from Section 24-121(a)(4) is unique to the Subdivision Regulations and under the sole approval authority of the Planning Board.
-There are no other laws, ordinances, or regulations that would be violated by this request.
+Staff are not aware of any other law, ordinance, or regulation that would be violated by this request.